Equalize using decision feedback equalizer that updates weights with signed LMS algorithm

 When you set this parameter to a value greater than

-the weights are updated once every Nth sample,
+are updated once every Nth sample, for a

 A vector of complex numbers that specifies the constellation for the modulation.

 A positive integer less than or equal to the number of forward taps in the equalizer.